nateCode1/svacketz/README.md

 This contains a much more important issue.
 In the loser's bracket 1st round: `5` has a BYE, whereas `6,7` do not.
 Intuitively this may seem off in some way, unfortunately there is no solution which solves this more than it creates other issues.
 By the logic of how we've been handling non-ideal numbers of participants thus far, this inequality of matches is ostensibly acceptable, but suboptimal.

 ### Case 3: N to M
 As is the trend, the existence of a loser's bracket can complicate what we've already covered.
 The key complexity of N to 1 is that the number of participants introduced into the loser's bracket by each round of the winner's bracket is equal to `PPM-WPM`.
-This means that for things to behave nicely, we not only need `PPM % WPM == 0`, but also `(PPM-WPM) % WPM == 0`.
+This means that for things to behave nicely, we not only need `PPM % WPM == 0`, but also `PPM % (PPM-WPM) == 0`. !!!!!!!!!!!!!!!!!!!!!!!!!!<<<<<<<<<< This is wrong

 To understand what this means, and why its the case, we'll look at a 3 PPM, 1 WPM bracket.
 If we did this with any appreciable number of participants, the diagram would be too large to parse, so we'll make it a table.
 Keep in mind that for every match, 2 participants are losers, and only 1 is a winner.